Prior to placing different species of fish together in the same tank, you need to first find out if they compatible and can live together.

 However, it can get very tricky, deciding which freshwater fish to keep while making sure your aquarium is as colorful as possible.
 The latter being of more importance as aggressive fish can turn the seemingly peaceful tank into a war zone in no time at all.

 Aggressive fish tend to fight for weaker species of fish and can end up killing most of the populace of the fish tank.
-So it’s best to do your research beforehand instead of just mixing two species of fish together and expecting them to just get along.
+So it’s best to do your research beforehand instead of just mixing two species of stunning fish together and expecting them to just get along.

-You can have a beautiful assortment of peaceful and non-aggressive freshwater fish for your aquarium if you know what you are doing.
+You can have a beautiful assortment of peaceful and non-aggressive cool freshwater fish for your aquarium if you know what you are doing.

 Here are a few options for non-aggressive fish for your aquarium: